ASzwarc/AdventOfCode2019/README.md

 - be patient...

 __Day 10__
+Part 1
 - I don't understand how to check visibility of asteroid.
 Instruction is written in very obfuscated way.
 - I thought about cells and this is bad approach.
 It's simple geometry, you only need to check if asteroid (point) lays on the line between two points.
 - I've checked solution on reddit and whole problem is really simple, you just need to calculate angle between asteroids using atan2 and check if such angle for asteroid already exists.
+Part 2
+- Issue doesn't look hard but I don't know how to calculate steps so that asteroids aren't omitted.